Nightlife – Restaurants – University of Montana

 The Iron Horse Brew Pub sells every beverage imaginable, plus has good food, especially sandwiches.
 The Iron Horse Brew Pub rocks even on weekdays.
 Tasty sandwiches and veggies are served at Worden’s Market and Deli (Yelp Reviews).

 The Pearl Cafe (Yelp Reviews) is open for upscale dining.
-“Rabbit with red wine and mushroom sauce” cost a mere $28.
+Try the “Boneless trout with Dungeness crab,” cost a mere $29.
 The menu at Caffe Dolce (Yelp Reviews) lists house-made pasta, pizza, salmon, lamb burger and more.
 Wines are from Italy, France, and Spain.
 Red Bird at 111 N. Higgins offers upscale dining.

 Missoula has suburbs, too.
 Sort of.
 The city of Stevensville (pop.
 2,187) is located 30 miles south of Missoula on U.S. Highway 93.
 Stevensville claims to be Montana’s oldest town, dating back to a Jesuit settlement founded in 1841.